-We, therefore, commit to do the following by 2024 at the latest, or within two years after signing:
+We commit to do the following within 2 years of signing the Pledge:

 Collaboration and knowledge sharing

 We will collaborate and share knowledge on assessment methodologies, biodiversity-related metrics, targets and financing approaches for positive impact.

 Engaging with companies

 We will incorporate criteria for biodiversity in our ESG policies, while engaging with companies to reduce their negative and increase positive impacts on biodiversity.